Fair Isaac Corporation (FICO)

 With $1.99 billion in revenue over the past 12 months, Fair Isaac Corporation is a mid-sized business services company, which sometimes brings disadvantages compared to larger competitors benefiting from better economies of scale.
 On the bright side, it can still flex high growth rates because it’s working from a smaller revenue base.

-As you can see below, Fair Isaac Corporation’s 9% annualized revenue growth over the last five years was solid.
+As you can see below, Fair Isaac Corporation grew its sales at a solid 9% compounded annual growth rate over the last five years.
 This is a good starting point for our analysis because it shows Fair Isaac Corporation’s demand was higher than many business services companies.

 Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
 Fair Isaac Corporation’s annualized revenue growth of 14.7% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.